officelifehq/docs/docs/documentation/grow/e-coffee.md

 ![](./img/e-coffee-dashboard.png)

 It’s up to employees to actually setup the time to talk to each other.
-OfficeLife simply tells them who they should talk to.
+OfficeLife tells them who they should talk to - nothing more.

 ::: tip Rules
 * As all the other information that are displayed on the Employee dashboard, the information is private to the employee who is logged.